Gab-pm/Gab-pm/README.md

 ### Hi there 👋

+My name is Gabriel and I am a hydraulics engineer with 10 years of experience in the digital, environmental and agricultural sectors.

+I currently work as project manager in OKP4

 <!--
 **Gab-pm/Gab-pm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.